brimdata/zed/docs/language/operators/README.md

 #### Example #3 - Right join

-Next we'll reverse the order of our join, which causes the `note` field from the right-hand input to appear in the joined results.
+Next we'll reverse the order of our join.
+Notice that this casues the `note` field from the right-hand input to appear in the joined results.

 The Zed script `right-join.zed`: